 - How to access the management system.

 So we made sure that this information was highlighted in the index page headings, navigation and other user interface features like buttons.

 In figure 1, the numbered arrows show how we’ve highlighted the key information (in the numbered list) on the government domain names section index page.

 When you highlight key information in the left navigation menu, you also need to highlight it in the main body of the page.
 This is so people viewing the page on a small screen, where the navigation menu is hidden, can still access the information easily.

-The arrow in the mobile view screenshot shows where 2 items in the navigation menu have been replicated in the main body of the page to ensure they are easy to access.
+The arrow in the mobile view screenshot in figure 2 shows where 2 items in the navigation menu have been replicated in the main body of the page to ensure they are easy to access.

 Reduced number of pages

 We reduced the number of pages from 15 (in the old section) to 5 by ‘chunking’ related content together and removing irrelevant content.

 To help shorten the pages, we used accordions to create a list of linked headings that can be clicked to reveal or hide content underneath.
 People can use accordions to pick and choose what content to read.

 The accordion in the screenshot in figure 3 shows how we grouped related content together to make it easier for people to scan to find information that is relevant to them.